laszlocph/gimlet-documentation/src/pages/docs/installation.md

 {% callout title="Pleasing OAuth's security measures" %}
 The installer needs to run under the same host name as where Gimlet will operate once it is installed.

-For this reason you will create a temporary host file entry to be able to mimic the currently not yet existing domain name.
+For this reason

+- you will create a temporary host file entry to be able to mimic the currently not yet existing domain name.
 This is also true for the port: the installer needs to run on port 443, therefore you have to run the installer as root.

+- you will also need to bypass the browser's security defaults.
+In Firefox you have to click *Advanced > Accept Risk and Continue* in Chrome, you have to type "thisisunsafe" when you are faced with a security warning.
 {% /callout %}

 ### Captioned video walkthrough